-This dazzling vessel (Joy of Living, to we Anglophones) is the latest addition to Uniworld’s river fleet, described by the company as “one-of-a-kind ships, as inspiring as the destination”.
-Joie de Vivre will sail the Seine from April to October each year, and along the way she aims to immerse her guests in all things French.
-Step aboard and you soon appreciate the extraordinary dedication and attention to detail that implies.
+This dazzling vessel (Joy of Living, to we Anglophones) described by the company as “one-of-a-kind ships, as inspiring as the destination.”
+A Seine river cruise on the Joie de Vivre includes an immersion into all things French.
+Step aboard and you will soon appreciate the extraordinary dedication and attention to detail that implies.

-The chic and sophisticated superyacht effect continues as you relax in the Salon de Toulouse – the main lounge – with its sumptuous settees and chairs, along with a baby grand piano and a variety of French artwork.
-Passing a magnificent polished wood bar (generously stocked with fine wines, Champagnes and premium spirits, most of which are complimentary for Uniworld guests), you pass into Le Bistrot.
+The chic and sophisticated luxury boutique hotel ship effect continues as you relax in the Salon de Toulouse – the main lounge – with its sumptuous settees and chairs, along with a baby grand piano and a variety of French artwork.
+Passing a magnificent polished wood bar (generously stocked with fine wines, champagnes and premium spirits, most of which are complimentary for Uniworld guests), you pass into Le Bistrot.

 As any Francophile would expect, fine dining is at the heart of the Joie de Vivre experience, and Le Bistrot is the place to enjoy some traditional French pâté, or perhaps a Parisian sandwich, washed down with a cold glass of Chardonnay – all served in a delightful but relaxed atmosphere.

 Venture aft, down one of the lavishly decorated corridors and, depending on the time of day, you will arrive at either Club L’Esprit spa, or Claude’s Supper Club.
 Yes, in a dazzling “visage à deux” transformation, the onboard spa and wellness centre, complete with its elegant resistance pool, turns into a glitzy and glamorous evening venue.
 As if by magic, the pool disappears under a wooden floor, and the scene is set for guests to enjoy authentic French music while nibbling hors d’oeuvres and quaffing cocktails, and on selected nights viewing a classic French film.